Braj cuisine: History and influence

-Vegetarianism is a cornerstone of Braj cuisine, reflecting the Vaishnavite emphasis on ahimsa (non-violence) and compassion.
-The abundance of milk and dairy products in the region along with vegetarianism has also played a significant role in shaping the cuisine, with milk being considered a symbol of purity and nourishment.
+Vegetarianism is another tenet of Braj cuisine, reflecting the Vaishnavite emphasis on ahimsa (non-violence) and compassion.

 Ayurvedic principles have also influenced Braj cuisine, with a focus on using seasonal ingredients, whole grains, and balancing flavors to promote health and well-being.
 The region's fertile soil and favorable climate have made it an ideal place for growing a variety of fruits, vegetables, grains, and spices which are incorporated into the cuisine.

-Over time, Braj cuisine has evolved through the blending of these spiritual, cultural, and geographical influences, resulting in a unique and flavorful culinary tradition that nourishes both body and soul.